publiccodenet/about/organization/policy-plan.md

 The association seeks to achieve its goal by carrying out the following activities (article 3.2. of the association bylaws):

 * a.    the provision of services that can increase the sustainability, quality and re-use of public code
-* b.    facilitating and encouraging the sharing of existing public code between public members and other public organisations
+* b.    facilitating and encouraging the sharing of existing public code between public members and other public organizations
 * c.    carrying out research for the (further) development of public code
 * d.    drawing attention to problems ascertained and giving advice with regard to the public code they use
 * e.    everything related to or conducive to the above, all in the broadest sense